 We entered into a conditional fee waiver agreement with our Advisers on May 31, 2012, pursuant to which our Advisers agreed to waive management and incentive fees, for the period from June 4, 2012 to September 30, 2013, to the extent required to avoid distributions that are estimated to represent a return of capital for U.S. federal income tax purposes during such period.
 On March 26, 2013, we and the Advisers amended and restated the conditional fee waiver agreement to extend the fee waiver period through September 30, 2013.
 On May 14, 2013, we amended the amended and restated conditional fee waiver agreement to provide that the repayment of all waived fees will be made, if at all, within a period not to exceed three years from the date each respective waiver of fees is made.
-On June 28, 2013, we amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 30, 2013 we amended the amended the amended and restated conditional fee waiver agreement to extend the fee waiver agreement agreement to extend the fee waiver agreement to exte
+On June 28, 2013, we amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 30, 2013 we amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 31, 2014 with respect to the Adviser, but not with respect to the Sub-Adviser, whose waiver expired on December 31, 2013.